carlosp420/PyPhyloGenomics/doc/getting-started.rst

     >>> MUSCLE.designPrimers(folder, tm, min_amplength, max_amplength, gencode, mode, clustype, amptype, email)
     ...
     Done.
-    All primers have been saved in the file "primers.fas"
+    All primers have been saved in the file "primers.fasta"

-All primers will be saved to a file (``primers.fas``).
+All primers will be saved to a file (``primers.fasta``).
 However, it is recommended that you study the very detailed output saved into your ``alignments`` folder as HTML files so that you can decide to use these primers or not.

 .. _primers4clades: http://floresta.eead.csic.es/primers4clades/#0